 The G7 Fashion Pact meeting took place in France, in Biarritz from 24thto 26thof August 2019.
 The most influent political persons have been invited from Emmanuel Macron, the French president to exchange about global topics.

 This meeting has been used to make fashion brands sign the so called “fashion pact”.
-The information was revealed from president Macron together with 32 major fashion brands at 24thof August to align the fashion industry with the UN sustainable development goals.
+The information was revealed from president Macron together with 32 major fashion brands.
+Done at 24thof August to align the fashion industry with the UN sustainable development goals.

 You can read the full pact here.

-The 32 companies signed include: The 32 signatories include: Adidas, Burberry, Chanel, H&M, Gap, Inditex (Zara, Mango, Bershka, etc), Nike, Nordstrom, Prada, Kering (Gucci, Yves St Laurent, Balenciaga, etc), Puma, PVH (Calvin Klein, Tommy Hilfiger, etc) and Stella McCartney.
+The 32 companies signed include: Adidas, Burberry, Chanel, H&M, Gap, Inditex (Zara, Mango, Bershka, etc), Nike, Nordstrom, Prada, Kering (Gucci, Yves St Laurent, Balenciaga, etc), Puma, PVH (Calvin Klein, Tommy Hilfiger, etc) and Stella McCartney.

 Three main pillars are in the G7 Fashion Pact: Climate (“mitigating & adapting to climate change”), Biodiversity (“bending the curve on biodiversity loss within 10 years”) and Oceans (“addressing the critical loss of ocean functionality due to climate change and pollution”).